sgrid/sgrid/src/index.md

 # SGRID Conventions (v0.1)

-Following the success of the [UGRID conventions](https://github.com/ugrid-conventions/ugrid-conventions), Bert Jagers created the initial version of these simple conventions for documenting staggered data on structured grids that is consistent with the UGRID conventions.
+Following the success of the [UGRID conventions](https://github.com/ugrid-conventions/ugrid-conventions), Bert Jagers created conventions for staggered data on structured grids that is consistent with the UGRID conventions.
 We refer to these as the SGRID conventions, described below.

 ## Introduction